rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 NAMESPACE=<YOUR_NAME>-ci-cd
 JENKINS_OPTS=--sessionTimeout=720
 ```
+* You might be wondering why we have to replace <YOUR_NAME> here and can't just rely on the `namespace_prefix` variable that we've been using previously.
+This is because the replacement is handled by two different engines (one being ansible -- which knows about `namespace_prefix` and the other being the oc client, which does not).
+Because the params files are processed by the oc client, we need to update this here.

-3. Add a `jenkins` variable to the Ansible inventory underneath the jenkins-mongo (and git if you have it) in  `inventory/host_vars/ci-cd-tooling.yml`.
+3. Add a `jenkins` variable to the Ansible inventory underneath the jenkins-mongo in  `inventory/host_vars/ci-cd-tooling.yml`.
 ```yaml
     - name: "jenkins"
       namespace: "{{ ci_cd_namespace }}"